hppddub/J-space-and-recommender-models/proposal/COMPLIANCE_GUIDE.md

 **Where the project is ahead of what the venue asks.**

 - Reproducibility discipline exceeds the standard.
 Seeded draws, config snapshots, commit hashes, pinned dependencies, append-only log.
 The venue asks reviewers to weigh reproducibility; this is a differentiator, provided it is actually shipped (C5).
+See Assessment section above for details on commit hash and pinned dependency distinctions between phase 0 and subsequent phases.
 - Pre-registration is not required by the venue and is uncommon at workshops.
 For a null result at a venue that invites nulls, it is close to decisive.
 - The verification instinct is already correct.
 The repo's NeurIPS workshop guide flags ten acronyms as unverified rather than filling gaps — exactly the behaviour that keeps §3.3 from becoming a problem.
 - Self-corrections are logged rather than silently edited (the Control A protocol reversal; the single-token constraint revision).
 This is the habit that makes an appendix credible.